Layer Sharding for Large‑Scale Training with Muon

 This leads to claims like this:

 However, this assumes we can perfectly shard the Muon computation across all 16,384 GPUs used to train the model.
-This is unrealistic, but let's get as close as possible.
-For reference, Llama 405B used 8-way Tensor Parallelism, 16-way Pipeline Parallelism, and 128-way Fully-Sharded Data Parallelism (FSDP) for the bulk of its training.
-For example, if we end up having to duplicate computation across the FSDP dimension, that would take our cost from 0.5% to 64% of the model flops, which is likely too expensive to use.
+This is unrealistic.
+For reference, Llama 405B used 8‑way Tensor Parallelism, 16‑way Pipeline Parallelism, and 128‑way Fully‑Sharded Data Parallelism (FSDP).
+If computation duplicates across FSDP, the cost can balloon from 0.5% to ~64% of model flops — too expensive.

 Strategy #1: Replicated computation

-Suppose the tensor X is sharded S ways across the P dimension (the Q case is very similar).
-In Llama 405B, S is between 16 and 128 for the various weights.
-Then, one option (as described in this paper) is to all-gather X and replicate all the computation on each device (except that for the very last matmul you can save a few flops by computing only your shard):
+Let X′ be sharded S ways across P (similar for Q).
+In Llama 405B, S ranges 16–128.
+One option (as in this paper) is to all‑gather X and replicate compute on each device (except the last matmul can compute only your shard):

 # let X' be our shard of X with shape (L, P/S, Q)